anotheralex/Quiz/README.md

 ```

 Once the client is started, follow the onscreen instructions to enter players and enter and play quizzes and see the recent quiz play history.

+There is currently no elegant way to quit the server.
+Instead, to quit, hit `Ctrl+c`.
+Both clients can be quit from their respective menus.

 ### Notes
 Quiz was written and tested under Mac OS X Lion (10.7.5).
 The code was written in Eclipse (Kepler Service Release 2) with the apps tested in Terminal.app.